Ahhhh, the million-dollar question…

-Throughout your journey as an aspiring forex trader you will find strong advocates for each type of analysis.
+Throughout your journey as an aspiring trader, you will find strong advocates for each type of analysis.

 Market sentiment analysis determines whether the market is bullish or bearish on the current or future fundamental outlook.